 There is no set time for how long sex should last.
-It can vary greatly, depending on preference and other factors, such as what a person considers sex to be.
+It can vary in length depending on personal preference and other factors, such as what a person considers sex to be.

 People define sex differently.
 One person might only consider it to entail penetrative intercourse, while another might consider sex to start with the beginning of foreplay and last beyond each partner’s orgasm.